 Since taxidermy offers the opportunity for self-employment, a basic knowledge of business and marketing is important for success.
 A professional-quality website with photos of taxidermy projects, for example, can help a fledgling business get started.
 Though some taxidermy programs incorporate business training, additional courses may be helpful.

 Step 2: Obtain State License and Federal Permit

 Most states require taxidermists to be licensed, but specific licensure and professional practice requirements vary by state.
 Some states require applicants to pass an exam on taxidermy regulations to obtain licenses in various categories, such as general, mammals, birds and fish.
 Applicants need to consult state departments of natural resources or fish and wildlife to verify licensure requirements and obtain detailed information on professional practice regulations.
 In addition to a state license, taxidermists who intend to work with migratory birds need to get a federal permit through the U.S. Fish and Wildlife Service, for which a state license is a prerequisite.

-- Learn state and federal taxidermy regulations.
-Not all taxidermy courses and programs provide thorough instruction in laws regulating wildlife and professional practice in their respective states.
+It is important to learn state and federal taxidermy regulations.
+Not all taxidermy courses and programs provide thorough instruction in state laws regulating wildlife and professional practice.
 Infringement of these regulations can make license and permit applicants ineligible or cause licenses to be revoked.
 Some state departments provide study material recommendations on their websites.

 Step 3: Get Certified